FernandoBasso/devhowto/docs/exercism/index.md

 1. You may need to hit `Ctrl+d` to run/finish the `cat` command.

-!!! tip "~/.bash_profile, ~/bashrc adn login shells"
+!!! tip "~/.bash_profile, ~/bashrc and login shells"

     Make sure your terminal is configured to run as a login shell otherwise `~/.bash_profile` is not read by default.
 As an